aleflabo/Yellow-Taxis-Anlysis-in-NY-city/README.md

 # Files

-* `Homework_2.ipynb`: this notebook contains all the results and the plots that we have found interesting to accomplish our analysis goals.
+* `Homework_2.ipynb`: this notebook contains all the analysis, the results and the charts that we have found interesting to accomplish our analysis goals.

 * `dropoff.html` and `pickup.html` : these are the two maps that have been created during the analysis.